Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 72. Resource List

-A resource list post is a blog post where you share a list of resources with your audience.
+A resource list shares a list of resources with your audience.

 This type of blog post allows your audience to find new products, tools, and services to use.
 You can also use this type of blog post to generate affiliate income.